wasmerio/js-service-worker-example/README.md

-# Sample JavaScript Service Worker for Wasmer Edge
+# Sample JavaScript Service Worker with Wasmer

 This is a sample repo for running a JavaScript based Service Worker on Wasmer Edge.